MeijisIrlnd/MeijisIrlnd.github.io/_posts/2023-05-22-MatrixReverb.markdown

 <br>
 ** which turns out to be an identity matrix!
 </sub>
-<h1> Jon Datorro (or in English, "The Raging Bull") </h1>
+<h1> Jon Dattoro (or in English, "The Raging Bull") </h1>
-Datorro's 1997 paper, ["Effect Design Part 1: Reverberator and Other Filters"](https://ccrma.stanford.edu/~dattorro/EffectDesignPart1.pdf) is pretty unique in tone, walking the metaphorical tightrope between engaging and dense in theory.
+Dattoro's 1997 paper, ["Effect Design Part 1: Reverberator and Other Filters"](https://ccrma.stanford.edu/~dattorro/EffectDesignPart1.pdf) is pretty unique in tone, walking the metaphorical tightrope between engaging and dense in theory.
 In it, he details (delay times, coefficients and all) an approach apparently "inspired by" the work of David Griesinger (of Lexicon fame).
 I've read rumours that the design published in his Effect Design paper was arrived at by reverse engineering one of the Lexicon models (potentially 224, confirmed to be designed by Griesinger), and the tips section of the freeverb site has this to offer:

 > The room reverb looks just like Griesinger 'plate' reverb covered by the AES paper 'Effect Design - Part 1, Reverberator and other filters'.
 Except that there is one additional stage of diffusion and one additional stage of delay through each leg of the tank.
 Also, the placement of the damping low-pass filters are somewhat different.
 The input diffusion is done differently.
 Rather than having four cascaded input diffusors, there are two pairs of cascaded diffusors, each feeding one leg of the tank.
 Both are fed from the predelay line.
 The output tap summation uses a lot more taps, including some in the predelay.

 <br>
 Pretty cool.
 So let's take a look at the structure from the paper (I'm going to skip over the actual coefficients and delay times here, because it doesn't really matter to us - if you want them they're in the paper, but in the dsp equivelent to A=432, they're relative to a sample rate of 29761Hz, so you'll probably want to scale them so they're agnostic to sample rate...).
 <br>
-So the first thing to discuss here really is the allpass filter structure Datorro uses throughout, because it (visually) diverges from the traditional Schroeder structure, which looks like:
+So the first thing to discuss here really is the allpass filter structure Dattoro uses throughout, because it (visually) diverges from the traditional Schroeder structure, which looks like:

 ![image](https://scontent.fdub3-2.fna.fbcdn.net/v/t1.15752-9/345217292_2183096888540941_2775037953132022632_n.png?_nc_cat=102&ccb=1-7&_nc_sid=ae9488&_nc_ohc=jYqFx4LsjtEAX8GhqDl&_nc_ht=scontent.fdub3-2.fna&oh=03_AdQ2Mwgz_Dwvmj_IwFX1yggBCqmRTueWCV9ZmOyPP4kdzw&oe=649375A1)

 <br>
 A discussion on how allpass filters work is kind of out of the scope of this post and I'm assuming you're familiar with them, (if not probably read into them, but the rough idea is to have a flat frequency response, but many repeats of the input).
-At any rate, Datorro's structure (which I've seen referred to as a Lattice) looks something like this:
+At any rate, Dattoro's structure (which I've seen referred to as a Lattice) looks something like this:

 ![image](https://scontent.fdub3-2.fna.fbcdn.net/v/t1.15752-9/344775654_997132221460303_7047282491001007447_n.png?_nc_cat=100&ccb=1-7&_nc_sid=ae9488&_nc_ohc=MmJtmyRcQLMAX8W9ZCy&_nc_ht=scontent.fdub3-2.fna&oh=03_AdTMbNKwxd0ESbVNkEXd8QjeiMiuNpCP9il4iLxS8edJmg&oe=649392B8)